Is a $15 minimum wage profitable in the long run? For small businesses, the raise may cause more problems than it solves.

 "Unless the government and the taxpayers stepped up to fill in the gaps in increased day care costs, parents would have to pay substantially more," she cautions.
 "Otherwise, programs would go out of business and working parents would find it even more difficult to find day care for their children."

-In essence, a $15 minimum wage is a tax on everyone, but the upside is that the worker will have more money to buy things for their family that adds to the economy.
+In essence, a $15 minimum wage is a tax on everyone, but the upside is that the worker will have more money to buy things for themselves and their family, which adds to the economy.

 Some source interviews were conducted for a previous version of this article.